wmhass/BDDComicsList/README.md

     Given that I don't have internet connection
     When I open the app
-    Then present a message informing that it can not present the list of comics
+    Then present a message informing that there is no internet connection

-*Scenario: Internet connection OK, response fails:*
+*Scenario: Internet connection OK and response is invalid:*

     Given that I have internet connection
     When the server response is invalid
     Then present an error message informing that the content couldn't be read

-*Scenario: Internet connection OK, response succeed:*
+*Scenario: Internet connection OK and response is valid:*

     Given that I have internet connection
     When the server response is valid